 We have invited you to take part in this repeat imaging assessment because you have already attended an imaging assessment with us.
 This invitation is not based on any other information that we have collected about you, either at your first assessment or afterwards.
-We aim to scan at least 60,000 people over the next few years as part of this repeat imaging study.
 Combined with other information you have provided, the scans will create a health resource of worldwide significance for many years to come.